Taking Care of Your Skin During Pregnancy

-No!
-As I mentioned above preventing stretch marks during pregnancy is a proactive process that begins from the moment the happy news arrives and after you take your bundle home.
+Not all women get stretch marks and preventing stretch marks during pregnancy is a proactive process that begins from the moment the happy news arrives and after you take your bundle home.
 Some studies have shown up to 50% of pregnant women get stretch marks during pregnancy, usually during the third trimester and sometimes earlier.
 It can be due to genetics, excessive weight gain in a short period or overly dry and stretching skin.

 Are stretch marks preventable or curable?

 Drinking plenty of water is important in general but during pregnancy it is extra beneficial.
-Hydration on the INSIDE is important for your overall health and well-being as well as that of your growing baby, and it is critical to healthy skin.
+Hydration is important for your overall health and well-being as well as that of your growing baby, and it is critical to healthy skin.
 Take your omega-3’s and vitamins.
 This is one more way to ensure proper nutritional status during pregnancy, which is critical for your overall health and well-being, as well as beautiful skin and a healthy baby!

-Keep skin liberally and effectively moisturized beginning in the first or second trimester and throughout your recovery to your pre-pregnancy weight.
+Be sure to keep skin liberally and effectively moisturized beginning in the first or second trimester and throughout your recovery to your pre-pregnancy weight.
 It is also important to use products that have natural, high quality and safe ingredients during your pregnancy.
 Skin Repair Rx Dermatologist Moisturizing Lotion is a clinically tested and dermatologist recommended moisturizer.